sourcegraph/handbook/content/company-info-and-process/policies/secure-development-policy.md

 ## **Scope**

 All Sourcegraph applications and information systems that are business critical and/or process, store, or transmit sensitive data.
 This policy applies to all internal and external engineers and developers of Sourcegraph software and infrastructure.
+This policy applies to all human and AI-generated code.

 # **Policy**